Banquet (song)

 "Banquet" is a song from British band Bloc Party's debut album Silent Alarm.
 Originally released on a double A-side single along with "Staying Fat" in May 2004 by Moshi Moshi Records, it was re-released as a regular single in the United Kingdom by Wichita Recordings on 25 April 2005.
-It was their first single to chart on the Billboard Modern Rock Tracks where it came in at number 34, and is often credited as their breakthrough single in North America.
+It was their first single to chart on the Billboard Modern Rock Tracks, reaching number 34, and is often credited as their breakthrough single in North America.
 It was also featured in the song "Bloc Party" on the Fort Minor Mixtape: We Major.

-It was ranked No. 31 in NME's top 100 tracks of the decade, and was number 54 in Triple J's Hottest 100 of all time.
+"Banquet" was ranked No. 31 in NME's top 100 tracks of the decade, and was number 54 in Triple J's Hottest 100 of all time.
 It peaked at No. 13 on the UK Singles Chart.
 In 2011, NME placed it at number 20 on its list "150 Best Tracks of the Past 15 Years".
-The song was featured in the 2018/19 video game Life Is Strange 2.

 Background and music

-The song was originally written by Okereke on tour in 2003.
-Okereke was inspired by Pixies' record Doolittle at the time, specifically the song called "I Bleed", which was later used for the phrasing of "Banquet".
+The song was originally written by lead singer Kele Okereke while on tour in 2003.
+He was inspired by Pixies' record Doolittle at the time, specifically the song called "I Bleed", which was later used for the phrasing of "Banquet".
 Apart from Pixies, Okereke was also inspired by the song "Prince Charming" by Adam and the Ants.

 The song is in the key of A♯ minor and in 4/4 time signature.
 One of the most notable parts of the song is the guitar interplay between Okereke and Lissack, which continues through much of the song.

 The song is about teenage life and contains lines and phrases related to sex.

 Music videos

 There were two videos for "Banquet".
 A non-released version contains a recurring theme of hands, some of which push band members Russell Lissack and Gordon Moakes around while other hands cover up drummer Matt Tong's head and cast a shadow over frontman Kele Okereke.
 The hands eventually try to stab all of Bloc Party, set fire to the set and destroy the instruments and amps.
 Meanwhile, the released version shows the group performing in front of many different people.
 It is shown in full color and in black and white.
-The music video has gained around 32 million views on YouTube.
+The music video has gained around 48 million views on YouTube, becoming the band's most popular video.